canbula/ParallelProgramming/README.md

 # ParallelProgramming.2022.2023.Fall
 Repository for Parallel Programming course given by Assoc.
 Prof. Dr. Bora Canbula at Computer Engineering Department of Manisa Celal Bayar University.

+# Course Information
+This course is about parallel programming using Python.
+Students will learn the basic concepts of parallel programming like threads, processes, and distributed systems.
+They will also learn how to use Locks, Semaphores, and Queues to synchronize threads and processes.
+Course starts with a brief introduction to Python and then continues with the asynchronous programming using asyncio.
+In the following sections, students will learn how to create multithread and multiprocess applications.
+Finally, students will learn how to create distributed applications using cluster computing with containers.
+You can find some supplementary videos for this course on my YouTube channel.

 # Weekly Content
 You can find the codes that written in the laboratory in the folder WeekXX.